AdobeDocs/dynamic-media-classic.en/help/using/creating-image-maps.md

 1. Select **[!UICONTROL Import Metadata]**.
 1. In the Upload Metadata dialog box, select Image or Image Map to upload the metadata from the desired asset property type.
 1. In the `Generate File` drop-down list, select the type of file that you want to create.
-1. (Optional) Select **[!UICONTROL Generate]** to preview the resulting data based on the type of file you want to create.
+1. (Optional) Select **[!UICONTROL Generate]**.
+This previews the resulting data based on the type of file you want to create.
 Select **[!UICONTROL Close]** to return to the Upload Metadata dialog box.
 1. Browse to the file that you want to upload.
 In the File Name text field, specify the name of the generated file.
 1. (Optional) In the Job Name field, specify a name for the metadata upload job.
 1. Select **[!UICONTROL Upload]**.

 ### Copy Image Maps {#copying-image-maps}

 You can copy Image Maps from an image or an eCatalog page to another.
-Use **[!UICONTROL Copy Image Map]** to get a head start creating them.
-You can also copy Image Maps to re-create them in images or pages that share layout or mapping structure.
+Use **[!UICONTROL Copy Image Map]** to simplify the creation process.
+To create Image Maps in images or pages that share layout or mapping structure, you can also copy them.

-For example, copying Image Maps in an eCatalog is a convenient way to copy all Image Maps between foreign language versions of the same eCatalog.
+For example, copying Image Maps in an eCatalog is a convenient way to copy all Image Maps between different language versions of the same eCatalog.
 For best results, copying is most successful if you copy between eCatalogs with the same number of pages and the same images.
 If the eCatalog to which you copy already contains Image Maps, those Image Maps are deleted when the copy is made.

 **To copy Image Maps:**

 1. Go to the Image Map editor page (for images or images in SpinSets) or the Map Pages tab of the eCatalog editing screen.
 1. Select **[!UICONTROL Copy Maps to]**.
-1. Do one of the following, based on if you are copying Image Maps from images or copying Image Maps from an eCatalog:
+1. Do one of the following, based on whether you are copying Image Maps from images or copying Image Maps from an eCatalog:

     * (Images) In the Select Images screen, select the images that you want to copy the Image Maps to.
     * (eCatalog) In the Select Asset screen, select the images or eCatalog pages that you want to copy the Image Maps to.